Godfred Dame is too political, he’ll be the worst AG in Ghana’s history – Muntaka

 “Parliament makes decisions in a number of ways.
 They can pass a bill, if signed it becomes an Act of Parliament.
 It also operates by passing resolutions.
 Some of the resolutions are binding, some are not binding.

-“This is one of the resolutions in the latter category , it is not binding.
-But, it does registers Parliament’s collective disapproval of the way and manner in which a statutory body like the GLC has been handling this matter of access to legal education.”
+“This is one of the resolutions in the latter category, it is not binding.
+But, it does register Parliament’s collective disapproval of the way and manner in which a statutory body like the GLC has been handling this matter of access to legal education.”

 He said all Ghanaians are allowed to pursue legal education and education in general.